imaboy321/PlaiScript/README.md

 # PlaiScript
-Easy Script For Plailect's Guide
+Python helper for Plailect's guide

 Plailect's Guide -> https://github.com/Plailect/Guide/wiki

-The proposed purpose of this Python based guide is to help users better understand the guide while providing an easy way of downloading and copying the files at essential steps.
+The purpose of this helper is to keep a copy of the guide and show relevant information from those copies.

-Current Features:
+##Current Features:
-    Downloading of the HTML files which links are in html/pages.txt Cleanup of files
+    Downloading of the HTML files from pages.txt Cleanup of files
     Date checking for updates
-    Basic parsing
+    Base GUI

-Proposed features:
+####Proposed features:
-    more advanced html parsing to get current guide steps Complete GUI

-**THIS IS NOW USABLE.
-YOU CAN MANUALLY UPDATE THE FILES FROM WITHIN THE SCRIPT AND IT WILL DISPLAY ALL THE RELEVANT INFORMATION FOR YOU**
+    File Helper (Downloading of zips and copying to sd card) Threading
+    Seperate files to dated folders
+    Mac executable

+####Instructions:
+    From exe:
+        1. Download from Releases tab
+        2. Have an internet connection
+        3. Run PlaiScript.exe

+    From source:
+        1. Donwload source
+        2. Install dependencies w/ python 2.7
+        3. Have an internet connection
+        4. Run main.py